tjbo/dotfiles2/README.md

 - add quick fix to work flow
 - remember vi and va
 - look at lazy loading things better
+- can we make a hammerspoon script that either launches or loads and app?

 ## Mini.ai
 - dib, dab = brackets